kirillunlimited/kirillunlimited.com/src/posts/enhanced-keyboard-navigation.md

 ---
 title: Enhanced Keyboard Navigation
-head:
 description: A guide on how to improve keyboard navigation on MacOS.
 toc:
   - Keyboard navigation problem
   - Karabiner-Elements